top of page

-Pilates reformer private and duet sessions are offered at a variety of locations throughout Manhattan to make working out as convenient as possible.
-Additional locations may be added upon request.
+Private, duet, and packaged sessions are available for men and women of all fitness levels.
+They are offered at various locations throughout Manhattan to make working out as convenient as possible.

 Frequently Asked Questions